15 April 2025

 Introduction

 As the digital transformation continues to reshape the construction industry, Building Information Modelling (BIM) has emerged as a pivotal component for enhancing project delivery and efficiency.
 In the UK, many public sector projects now require compliance with BIM Level 2, a mandate aimed at promoting collaboration and improving data management practices.
 For contractors, readiness to comply with this mandate is not only crucial for securing contracts but also for ensuring successful project outcomes.
-In this blog post, we will explore what contractors need to do to be BIM Level 2 compliant and how to prepare for future requirements beyond Level 2.

 Understanding BIM Level 2